 - Bring your own towel!
 It costs to hire one and it isn’t cheap!
 We only had my travel towel and although you dried in the heat a bit, the sun being gone made it a much slower process.

-- If you get a new drink just before it ends you can take it up to the main bar, which is a very good idea – we had almost finished ours without realising the time and couldn’t get new ones and the main bar was pretty extortionate as there were no deals on – cost £10 for a pint, and not a particularly good one at that – I literally had a strongbow.
+- If you get a new drink just before it ends you can take it up to the main bar, which is a very good idea.
+We had almost finished ours without realising the time and couldn’t get new ones and the main bar was pretty extortionate as there were no deals on.
+It cost £10 for a pint, and not a particularly good one at that – I literally had a strongbow.